BeccAllfor1/django-todo-list/README.md

 *Our Organiser:*
 - Our Organiser section shows the tasks added so users can quickly see recently entered tasks
 - The Our Organiser section is fully responsive, showing a scrolling list of tasks with a section to add more
-- Users can see a title, date, Task details, allocated by, allocated too and number of buttons to Edit, Delete and Respond.
+- Users can see a title, date, Task details, allocated by, allocated to and number of buttons to Edit, Delete and Respond.
-- Responses by allocated to user will appear below the task
+- Responses by author will appear below the task

 <p align="center">
 <img src="INSERT IMAGE HERE" width="100%" height="100%">